 These tips are offered by experienced Volunteers who have worn black bean as accessories on their clothes or have had interesting conversations about aroma in their cars.
 The Indian air freshener by far was the most popular scent!

-- The Health Department requires all Donors to indicate on their donation the following information with a sharpie: The type of food, the company name, the date, and time of donation.
+The Health Department suggest all Donors to indicate on their donation the following information with a sharpie: The type of food, the company name, the date, and time of donation.
 Please remind the donor the information has to visible for the recipients to see.